LAPD Public Disorder Intelligence Division

-The Public Disorder and Intelligence Division (PDID) was a unit of the Los Angeles Police Department between 1970-1983 that mobilized undercover officers to monitor the activity of local activist organizations suspected of criminal activity.
+The Public Disorder and Intelligence Division (PDID) was a unit of the Los Angeles Police Department between 1970–1983 that mobilized undercover officers to monitor the activity of local activist organizations suspected of criminal activity.
 Created by Chief Edward M. Davis and later overseen by Chief Daryl Gates, PDID was disbanded in 1983 amid public pressure.

-Notable events
+Operations

+The operations included the infiltration of classes at California State University, Northridge.

 Mayor Tom Bradley

 In 1981, the Citizens Commission on Police Repression successfully sued the Los Angeles Police Department and consequently obtained documents detailing PDID’s spying campaign on then-mayor Tom Bradley.
 The intelligence reports, gathered by undercover officer Edward Camarillo, centered on whether or not Bradley intended on supporting the United Farm Workers’ upcoming boycott of Gallo wines.

 Seymour Myerson

 In 1982, the LAPD paid $27,500 in damages to Seymour Myerson, an architect who had been a target of the PDID.
 The department confirmed that Myerson had been under its surveillance for three years, and Myerson was “tailed” by PDID on a 1974 trip to a protest march.
 Detective Ruff admitted to phoning a false police report that Myerson had brandished a gun at his home in front of his children.
 Of that incident, Ruff said “That era was the Watergate era, and that was the practice.”